alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The `protocol` "USB" MAY be supported by devices supporting the "USB_KV" `protocol`.

-The `protocol` "SRT" MUST be supported by all devices implementing [TR-10-13][] for the `urn:x-matrox:transport:srt`, `urn:x-matrox:transport:srt.rtp` and `urn:x-matrox:transport:srt.mp2t` transports.
+The `protocol` "SRT" MUST be supported by all devices implementing [TR-10-13][] for the `urn:x-matrox:transport:srt`, `urn:x-matrox:transport:srt.rtp`, and `urn:x-matrox:transport:srt.mp2t` transports.

 ### Mode

-If privacy encryption is disabled or not supported by a Sender/Receiver and the `ext_privacy` transport parameters are present, the "NULL" mode MUST be used for the active and staged `ext_privacy_mode` extended transport parameters to indicate that privacy encryption is not available / disabled.
+If privacy encryption is disabled or not supported by a Sender/Receiver and the `ext_privacy` transport parameters are present, the "NULL" mode MUST be used for the active and staged `ext_privacy_mode` extended transport parameters to indicate that privacy encryption is not available or is disabled.
 The associated constraints MUST allow only the "NULL" mode when an active or staged `ext_privacy_mode` parameter is "NULL".

 #### For protocols "RTP" and "RTP_KV"
-The `mode` parameter MUST be one of: "AES-128-CTR", "AES-256-CTR", "AES-128-CTR_CMAC-64", "AES-256-CTR_CMAC-64", "AES-128-CTR_CMAC-64-AAD", "AES-256-CTR_CMAC-64-AAD", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "ECDH_AES-128-CTR_CMAC-64", "ECDH_AES-256-CTR_CMAC-64", "ECDH_AES-128-CTR_CMAC-64-AAD", "ECDH_AES-256-CTR_CMAC-64-AAD".
+The `mode` parameter MUST be one of: "AES-128-CTR", "AES-256-CTR", "AES-128-CTR_CMAC-64", "AES-256-CTR_CMAC-64", "AES-128-CTR_CMAC-64-AAD", "AES-256-CTR_CMAC-64-AAD", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "ECDH_AES-128-CTR_CMAC-64", "ECDH_AES-256-CTR_CMAC-64", "ECDH_AES-128-CTR_CMAC-64-AAD", or "ECDH_AES-256-CTR_CMAC-64-AAD".

 The `mode` "AES-128-CTR" MUST be supported by all devices implementing the "RTP" or "RTP_KV" protocols.

 A Sender configured by an Administrator to use a 256 or 512 bit PSK MUST support only modes based on AES-256.
-A Sender configured to use a 128 but PSK MAY support either or both AES-128 and AES-256 based modes.
+A Sender configured to use a 128 bit PSK MAY support either or both AES-128 and AES-256 based modes.

 > Note: if the IS-05 `ext_privacy_mode` transport parameter constraints of a Sender only allow modes based on AES-128, it indicates that only PSK of 128 bit are used.

-A Receiver configured by an Administrator to allow the use a 256 or 512 bit PSK MUST support modes based on AES-256.
+A Receiver configured by an Administrator to allow the use of a 256 or 512 bit PSK MUST support modes based on AES-256.
 A Receiver configured to allow the  use of a 128 bit PSK MUST support modes based on AES-128.
 A Receiver MAY simultaneously support modes based on AES-128 and AES-256.
 A Receiver MUST fail activation if a `key_id` associated with a 256 or 512 bit PSK is used along with a `mode` that is not based on AES-256.

 > Note: if the IS-05 `ext_privacy_mode` transport parameter constraints of a Receiver only allow modes based on AES-128, it indicates that only PSK of 128 bit are allowed.

-The PEP "urn:ietf:params:rtp-hdrext:PEP-Full-IV-Counter" and "urn:ietf:params:rtphdrext:PEP-Short-IV-Counter" RTP Extension Headers MUST be declared in the SDP transport file.
-The declaration MUST be performed as per RFC8285 using the "sendonly" direction.
+The PEP "urn:ietf:params:rtp-hdrext:PEP-Full-IV-Counter" and "urn:ietf:params:rtp-hdrext:PEP-Short-IV-Counter" RTP Extension Headers MUST be declared in the SDP transport file.
+The declaration MUST be performed as per RFC 8285 using the "sendonly" direction.

 #### For protocol "UDP" and "UDP_KV"
-The `mode` parameter MUST be one of: "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR".
+The `mode` parameter MUST be one of: "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", or "ECDH_AES-256-CTR".

 The `mode` "AES-128-CTR" MUST be supported by all devices implementing the "UDP" or "UDP_KV" protocols.

 #### For protocol "USB" and "USB_KV"
-The `mode` parameter MUST be one of: "AES-128-CTR_CMAC-64-AAD", "AES-256-CTR_CMAC-64-AAD", "ECDH_AES-128-CTR_CMAC-64-AAD", "ECDH_AES-256-CTR_CMAC-64-AAD".
+The `mode` parameter MUST be one of: "AES-128-CTR_CMAC-64-AAD", "AES-256-CTR_CMAC-64-AAD", "ECDH_AES-128-CTR_CMAC-64-AAD", or "ECDH_AES-256-CTR_CMAC-64-AAD".

 The `mode` "AES-128-CTR_CMAC-64-AAD" MUST be supported by all devices implementing the "USB" or "USB_KV" protocols.